code-at-the-edge/curriculum-materials/content/courses/intro-workshop/computing-html/index.md

 ### Activity 1-4

-1. Open your <a href="style.txt"> style file</a> and copy its content into the CSS section of your code playground.
+1. Open your [style file](style.css) and copy its content into the CSS section of your code playground.
 This is a code written in CSS.
 CSS is an exciting tool for adding style to your HTML document.
 We will learn more on this soon.

 2. Copy this code below in the HTML section of your code playground